Women, Children and Adolescents: A Public Health Approach

 SPH MC 725

 This survey course introduces students to public health theories, methods, and topics central to maternal, child and family health research and practice.
 Grounded in a life course perspective, this course examines how the health of infants, children, birthing parents, women, and families are shaped by the complex interplay of biologic and social determinants of health, over a lifetime and across generations.
 Through a case method teaching approach, select current topics tailored to student interest (e.g., asthma, adolescent pregnancy, infant mortality, vaccination, and food access) will be studied in depth and used to illustrate how the most urgent maternal, family and child health outcomes are monitored and addressed through research and practice.
 Throughout the course, special attention will be given to key drivers of health inequities, as well as multilevel, strengths-based approaches designed to address these.
-By the end of the course students will be able to formulate an MCH-related public health question, conduct and write a literature review, and write a policy memo.
-MC725 is the first required course in the MCH Certificate sequence.
+By the end of the course students will be able to formulate an MCH-related public health question, conduct and write a literature review, and craft a policy slide deck.
+Taking MC 725 is the most common way students introduce themselves to MCH studies and the MCH context certificate.

 Section Instructor Location Schedule Notes